dwiel/voicecode_help_voice/README.md

 adds commands:
-- `help voice` which opens the voice code commands page puts cursor focus in the search field.
+- `help voice` opens the voice code commands page puts cursor focus in the search field.
+- `help voice (textCapture)` opens the voice code commands page puts cursor focus in the search field and searches descriptions for `textCapture`.
-- `help voice tag` which opens the voice code commands page and switches to tag search mode.
+- `help voice tag` opens the voice code commands page and switches to tag search mode.
+- `help voice tag (textCapture)` opens the voice code commands page and switches to tag search mode and searches for `textCapture`.
-- `help voice commands` which opens the voice code commands page and switches to commands search mode.
+- `help voice commands` opens the voice code commands page and switches to commands search mode.
+- `help voice commands (textCapture)` opens the voice code commands page and switches to commands search mode and searches for `textCapture`.
-- `help voice package` which opens the voice code commands page and switches to package search mode.
+- `help voice package` opens the voice code commands page and switches to package search mode.
+- `help voice package (textCapture)` opens the voice code commands page and switches to package search mode and searches for `textCapture`.